Andries van Dam: Students

 Van Dam has mentored undergraduates, other scholars, and practitioners in hypertext and computer graphics.
 One of his students was Randy Pausch, who gained national renown in the process of dying from pancreatic cancer.
 Pausch's Last Lecture in September 2007 was the basis for the bestseller Last Lecture.
 Van Dam was the final speaker after the hour-plus talk.
 He praised Pausch for his courage and leadership, calling him a role model.
 Pausch died on July 25, 2008.
-Danah Boyd, Scott Draves, Dick Bulterman, Robert Sedgewick, Andy Hertzfeld, and Steven K. Feiner also were students of Andy van Dam.
+Danah boyd, Scott Draves, Dick Bulterman, Meredith Ringel Morris, Robert Sedgewick, Scott Snibbe, Andy Hertzfeld, Ed Lazowska, and Steven K. Feiner also were students of Andy van Dam.

 Achievements

 Originally appointed as a professor of applied mathematics, van Dam helped to found the computer science program at Brown as a joint project between the departments of applied mathematics and engineering.
 When the program was promoted to a full department, van Dam served as its first chair, from 1979 to 1985.
 In 1995 van Dam was appointed Thomas J. Watson, Jr. University Professor of Technology and Education as well as professor of computer science.

-At the University of Pennsylvania in 1966, he became the second person to receive a Ph.D. in Computer Science.
+At the University of Pennsylvania in 1966, he became the second person to receive a PhD in Computer Science.

 Van Dam is perhaps most known as the co-designer, along with Ted Nelson, of the first hypertext system, HES, in the late 1960s.
 With it and its immediate successor, FRESS, he was an early proponent of the use of hypertext in the humanities and in pedagogy.
 The term hypertext was coined by Ted Nelson, who was working with him at the time.
 Van Dam's continued interest in hypertext was crucial to the development of modern markup and browsing technology, and several of his students were instrumental in the origin of XML, XSLT, and related Web standards.